#Techshit Hype – #NothingNew

 #nothingnew – A Radical Return to Modernism

 The #nothingnew hashtag is a simple and effective (#KISS) framework for understanding where we went wrong and how to start moving forward again.
 It rejects the dominant neoliberal and postmodern ideologies that have smothered radical politics for four decades.
-Instead, it seeks to reboot social change by returning to the original modernist path—one rooted in progress, structure, and tangible social transformation.
+Instead, it seeks to reboot social change by returning to the original modernist path, rooted in progress, structure, and tangible social transformation.

 #geekproblem – Technology, Control, and the Worship of Power

 The #geekproblem is a complex challenge, one that sits at the heart of many of our current struggles.
-While technology could be a liberating force, it has instead become a tool for control, both in the hands of capitalist class and within geek culture itself.
-At its core, the problem is that geeks, historically, have been builders and problem solvers.
+While technology could be a liberating force, it has instead been shaped into a tool for control, both in the hands of capitalist class and within geek culture itself.
+The problem stems from, that, geeks, historically, have been builders and problem solvers.
 But many have a deeply ingrained need for CONTROL, which is fundamentally out of balance with the collaborative ethos of modernism.
 Over the last 40 years, as technology has concentrated power, geek culture has been co-opted by the #deathcult, prioritising power, profit, and authoritarianism over openness and freedom.

-To fix this, we need to take the “problem” out of “geek.”
+To fix this, we need to take the “problem” out of the “geek.”
 That means confronting the fetishisation of control, hierarchy, and technocratic elitism that pervades much of tech culture.
-This is not a #KISS problem, it requires real and deep reflection, social engagement to back into focus the reclamation of technology as a force for liberation.
+This is not a #KISS problem, it requires real and deep reflection, social engagement to bring back into focus the reclamation of technology as a force for liberation.

 #deathcult – The Worship of Neoliberalism